ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

    Support team members with positive and detailed feedbacks.
 -  Sosreport needs to be tested on physical hardware, container and Virtual Machine.
--  Sosreport needs to be tested under various context: Cloud, MAAS, JuJu managed, ....
+-  Sosreport needs to be tested under various UA customer context:
+   Cloud, Landscape, MAAS, JuJu, ....
 -  Sosreport needs to be tested on as much architecture as available to the testers.
 -  Sosreport needs to be test for commonly used parameters : -a,